 We all have it!
 It comes in all colors, shapes and sizes.
 Is what we have right for this trip?

-Last week, Alan and I were trying to figure it out.
+Last week, we were trying to figure it out.
 What luggage we are going to bring with us on our move to Spain?
 There is a limit to what we are capable of carrying as well as what will fit in the rental car when we arrive.
 In addition, we want luggage that will be easy to store in Spain and not take up too much space in our likely small apartment.

 Checked Luggage vs Carry On